 People like working with businesses that help them.
 By including useful content on your website that is specifically geared towards helping visitors instead of selling them, you add a trust signal to your business.

-On the other hand, when your content comes across as a sales pitch or is poorly written or just spam, your website, and business, comes across as untrustworthy.
+On the other hand, when your content comes across as a sales pitch or is poorly written or just spam, your website, and business, come across as untrustworthy.
 A similar result occurs with too many, or poorly placed, pop-up ads.

 5. Security Badges and Certificates